Choosing a Safe Place to Live

 You might consider checking with the local police about crime where you are thinking of renting a place.
 Ask people living nearby too.
 Look for evidence of vandalism around the building.
 Scan the local paper for crime reports in that area.

 Get a relative or companion to take a walk or drive around the area with you after dark.
 Trust your instincts.
 Does everything appear "locked down" after dark?
 Do you see evidence of added security beyond what you would normally expect?
-Does every home look like a fortress, or do local businesses slide metal gates across their storefront after closing?
+Does every home look like a fortress, or do local businesses slide metal gates across their storefronts after closing?

 Tour the area during the daytime.
 Do you see people in the neighborhood during business hours?
 Crime can be prevalent during daylight in a community where all the residents have left their homes for work in another area.